Six Sigma-Constraint Theory - A Bottleneck Removal Tool

 Now if the customer demand says that this process should produce 50 units per hour, then that would be 50 units per hour of both A and B. One look at the process would tell us that this can be easily achieved.
 In this case the demand is the constraint.
 This is known as external constraint.
 This can be resolved by formulating a marketing plan or sales plan for the product.

-If the customer demand says that the process should produce 150 units per hour of the final product then that would be 150 units per hour of both A & B. First step is to identify the constraint.
+If the customer demand says that the process should produce 150 units per hour of the final product then that would be 150 units per hour of both A and B. First step is to identify the constraint.
 So whenever A & B flow together through a step, that step should be capable of producing 300 units per hour.
 The first equipment of the process has a capacity of 150 units per hour.
 So it is a constraint.
 Constraint identified in step 1 is known as the active constraint.

 Next step is to exploit the systems constraint.
 In this step we run the active constraint to its full capacity.
-In doing so, the first equipment would produce 150 units per hour i.e., 75 units of both A & B. Step 3 says subordinate everything else to the decision of step 2.
+In doing so, the first equipment would produce 150 units per hour i.e., 75 units of both A and B. Step 3 says subordinate everything else to the decision of step 2.
 Going through the process of both product A and product B, one can find another constraint in the process of product A. It is the equipment with capacity of 70 units per hour.

 Step 4 of the theory of constraints talks about elevating the active constraint.
 This increases the capacity of the active constraint so that it ceases to be a constraint.
 This can be achieved by either speeding up the equipment, by adding more available time to the equipment or by reducing downtime.
 Since we already have another constraint in process of product A, let us first elevate it by increasing its capacity to 150 units per hour.
 Now, let us elevate the active constraint by increasing its capacity to 225 units per hour.
 Now our process is free of any constraint and we can say that the constraint is broken.
 If the customer demand increases now, we will have new constraints in the system.